zerotwooneone/percolator/source/plan.md

     - If orchestrator returns a response envelope (e.g., DHT FindNode or MQ), encrypt and return early bytes.
     - Otherwise, DHT `PingRequest`, Prekey submit, and Relay are handled locally in transport.
   - `Percolator.Application/Network/Handshake/HandleHandshakeResponderHelloCommand.cs`
-    - After finalize + decrypt, parse `InternalEnvelope`
+    - After finalize + decrypt of the responder ratchet message, parse ResponderInnerHello directly from plaintext (no InternalEnvelope).
-    - Pre-filter to allow only `HandshakeResponderHello`; reject otherwise
-    - Optionally call the orchestrator for uniform logging/context
+      Validate version and required fields, then complete handshake.
   - `Percolator.Application/Network/Handshake/ProcessRelayedOpaquePayloadCommand.cs`
     - Parse inner `InternalEnvelope` from relay bytes
     - Pre-filter to the restricted set for relay (e.g., `HandshakeInitiatorHello` and any explicitly permitted app envelopes)